 Like many vegetables, garlic requires water for healthy growth.
 An inch of water every week is enough.
 If there are no rains, then you should be diligent in watering them.
 Using a hoseless often is better than shallow watering since it’ll encourage the garlic plant roots to grow even deeper.
 In June, you can start easing up on the water.
 At this point, the plants don’t mind dry conditions.
 After all, they are nearing maturity and will be ready to harvest in a few weeks.

 If you had not added fertilizer to the garden soil before planting, you should do it when the leaves sprout in spring.
 Work the fertilizer into the loose soil with your fingers and recover disturbed spots.

 Harvest Garlic Scapes

 From mid-June, you should start noticing the hardneck garlic varieties starting to push through the scapes.

-You should cut any scapes that are 10″ long to force the plant to divert its energies to producing larger, mature bulbs.
-You can consider scapes as bonus crops since you can cook with them like you would with onions or garlic.
+You should cut any scapes that are 10″ long to force the plant to divert its energies to produce larger, mature bulbs.
+You can consider scapes as bonus crops since you can cook with them like onions or garlic.